kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 keywords: apple, personal
 ---

-I try to spend my time on this blog showcasing [things I'm proud of]({base}/blog/keyword/showcase) - [clever side projects]({base}/blog/why-svelte), [AI tricks]({base}/blog/ai-browser-extension), [achievements in reactive programing]({base}/blog/angular-reactive-forms-rental-rates-servicecore), that kind of thing.
+I try to spend my time on this blog showcasing [things I'm proud of]({base}/blog/keyword/showcase) - [cool side projects]({base}/blog/why-svelte), [AI tricks]({base}/blog/ai-browser-extension), [clever reactive programing]({base}/blog/angular-reactive-forms-rental-rates-servicecore), that kind of thing.

 <script>
   import {base} from '$app/paths';
 </script>

 But I also wanted to once, permanently, write down what happened to my least successful side project.
-It's the time I poured hundreds of hours into an extremely bad app no one used - not even me.
+It's the time I poured hundreds of hours into a terrible app no one used.

 It's time to write about the time I went stir-crazy during COVID and reverse-engineered Substack's private API.

 ### The setting

-You have to understand I was in a bad place.
-It was June 2020.
-I was living in across the country from my friends and family in a small one-bedroom apartment.
+I was in a bad headspace in June 2020.
+I was living across the country from my friends and family in a small one-bedroom apartment.
 COVID lockdowns were in effect.
-I'd not seen almost anyone in person for months at this point.
+I'd barely seen anyone in person except my partner for months.

-I was also frustrated with my job.
+My job was frustrating.
 I was working as a frontend developer at a local SaaS company that was, well, *chaotic*.
-I wanted a new job but didn't have the resume to get one with one year of experience and no computer science degree.
+To give a sense of things, our DevOps guy caught a company VIP browsing 4Chan at work.
+With one year of experience and no computer science degree, I wanted a new job but could not get one.

 I couldn't change my resume, so I fixated on gaining notoriety with a side project.
-Make something amazing and maybe somebody at a *good* company would notice me and offer a golden ticket out of my dreary day job (this did not work).
+Make something amazing and maybe somebody at a *good* company would notice and offer a golden ticket out of my dreary day job (this did not work).

 ### The idea